privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// Bid and other metadata for an ad candidate.
+// Bid for an ad candidate.
 message AdWithBid {
   // Metadata of the ad, this will be passed to Seller's scoring function.
   // Represents a serialized string that is deserialized to a JSON object
   // before passing to Adtech script.
-  string ad = 1;
+  google.protobuf.Value ad = 1;

   // Bid price corresponding to an ad.
   float bid = 2;

   // Ad render url that identifies an ad creative.
   string render = 3;

   // Whether component auction is allowed.
   bool allow_component_auction = 4;

-  // Name of the Custom Audience / Interest Group this ad belongs to.
+  // Name of the Custom Audience / Interest Group this ad belongs to required
+  // by the device to validate that a winning remarketing ad actually belongs
+  // to the InterestGroup / CustomAudience as stored on-device.
   string interest_group_name = 5;

+  // Optional.
+  // A numerical value returned by GenerateBid() used for reporting url
+  // generation.
+The precision of this number is limited to an 8-bit mantissa
+  // and 8-bit exponent, with any rounding performed stochastically.
+  double ad_cost = 6;
 }
 ```